Er-rdhtiwari/DSA/DesignPatterns/SOLID/o0_SOLID.md

+### Tips to Remember SOLID Principles

+1. **Single Responsibility Principle (SRP)**:
+   A class should have one job or reason to change.
+   - Tip: *"One Class, One Responsibility."*
+   - Example: Separate `InvoicePrinter` from `InvoiceCalculator`.

+2. **Open/Closed Principle (OCP)**:
+   A class should be open for extension but closed for modification.
+   - Tip: *"Add features, don’t change existing code."*
+   - Example: Use strategy patterns to add new behaviors like payment methods.

+3. **Liskov Substitution Principle (LSP)**:
+   Subtypes should be usable in place of their base types without breaking functionality.
+   - Tip: *"Subclasses should behave as expected."*
+   - Example: Avoid breaking expected behavior, like a `Square` subclass altering `Rectangle`.

+4. **Interface Segregation Principle (ISP)**:
+   A class should not be forced to implement unused methods.
+   - Tip: *"Small, specific interfaces are better than one large interface."*
+   - Example: Split an `Animal` interface into `FlyingAnimal` and `RunningAnimal`.

+5. **Dependency Inversion Principle (DIP)**:
+   Depend on abstractions, not concrete implementations.
+   - Tip: *"Use interfaces for flexibility and decoupling."*
+   - Example: `NotificationService` depends on `INotifier`, not directly on `EmailNotifier`.

+---

+### Mnemonic:
+**"S.O.L.I.D: Smart Objects Lead In Design."**

+By ensuring **small, focused, and decoupled designs**, SOLID principles help create maintainable and scalable systems.

 ### **SOLID Principles Summary**

 The **SOLID** principles are a set of five design principles that help create software that is easier to understand, maintain, and extend.
 These principles promote **good object-oriented design** practices.
 Here's a summary based on the discussions above: